ishan-aggarwal/Java8InAction/README.md

  The Java API contains many methods that can be parameterized with different behaviors, which include sorting, threads, and GUI handling.

+**Chapter 3**

+* Lambda Expressions lets you represent a behavior or pass code in a concise way (think of lambda expressions as anonymous functions).